pothos/phosh-vnc/README.md

 The user account `user` has no password set and you have sudo access without a password from it.

-With Docker things are a bit more complicated, you can try one of (I didn't verify this works):
+With Docker things are a bit more complicated, you can try one of:

 ```
 docker run --rm --privileged --cgroupns=host --tmpfs /tmp --tmpfs /run --tmpfs /run/lock -v /sys/fs/cgroup:/sys/fs/cgroup -p 7050:7050 phosh-vnc